When will I get my rent?

 What happens if the tenants damage my property?

-- We ask for a deposit equal to 1 month’s rent.
+- We ask for a deposit equal to 5 weeks rent.
 If we manage the property for you we will inspect it once the tenants vacate and advise you of any other potential deductions we propose to make.
 We then notify the outgoing tenants and liaise with the Deposit Protection Service (DPS) for the return of any amount deducted.

 What if there is a dispute?